uttaradeshpande28/k8s-assignment/README.md

 The solution consists of the following components deployed on AWS EKS:

-- **MySQL Database**: Deployment with persistent storage and secrets management
+- **MySQL Database**: Single instance StatefulSet with persistent storage and secrets management
 - **Nginx Web Server**: Deployment with 3 replicas, custom configuration, and dynamic content
-- **Pod Watcher**: Real-time pod lifecycle monitoring using kubectl --watch
+- **Pod Watcher**: Real-time pod lifecycle monitoring using kubectl --watch and custom Golang application
 - **Network Policies**: Security rules restricting database access (configured but not enforced on EKS)
 - **Helm Charts**: Complete deployment automation

-## Deployment Environment
+## Deployment Limitations and Workarounds Implemented

-**Note**: This solution was deployed on an existing AWS EKS cluster from the office environment due to security restrictions that prevented local installation of Docker Desktop, Kind, or Minikube.
+**EKS Access Limitation**: This solution was deployed on an existing AWS EKS cluster from the office environment due to security restrictions that prevented local installation of Docker Desktop, Kind, or Minikube.
 The EKS cluster was already established with the control plane, which is not available in AWS free tier.

-This explains some of the platform limitations encountered, particularly with Network Policy enforcement.
-However, the manifests and Helm charts are designed to work on any Kubernetes environment.
+**Workaround**: While EKS access cannot be provided as it's a restricted cluster, the deployed solution can be demonstrated via screen share showing:
+- Live pod status and logs
+- Web page functionality with dynamic content
+- Network connectivity tests
+- Pod monitoring in real-time
+- Helm deployment process

+**Network Policy Limitation**: AWS EKS uses VPC CNI which doesn't enforce Network Policies by default.
+However, the manifests and Helm charts are correctly configured and would work in clusters with Calico or Cilium CNI.

 ## Current MVP Status

 ### Key Features Working
 - **Kubernetes Cluster**: Deployed on existing EKS cluster
-- **Database Cluster**: MySQL with persistent data
+- **Persistent Database**: MySQL single instance with persistent data
 - **Web Server**: Nginx with multiple replicas and custom configuration
 - **Dynamic Web Page**: Shows Pod IP and "Host-{last5chars}" format
 - **Pod Monitoring**: Real-time pod lifecycle event detection
 - **Helm Deployment**: Complete deployment automation
 - **Disaster Recovery**: Automated backup CronJob

-## Assignment Requirements Analysis
+## Prerequisites

-**For detailed implementation status and limitations analysis, see:**
-- `DELIVERABLES.md` - Implementation status and deliverables overview
-- `docs/limitations-and-strategies.txt` - Comprehensive analysis
-- `docs/Design-of-internal-and-external-connections.md` - Architecture details
+- AWS EKS cluster access
+- kubectl configured
+- Helm (optional, for Helm deployment)
+- Docker (for building Golang application)

 ## Two Deployment Approaches

-This project provides **TWO different deployment solutions** with **different monitoring approaches**:

 ### **Approach 1: Direct kubectl Deployment**
-**Monitoring**: Simple kubectl-based pod watcher using `alpine/k8s` image
+**What it contains**: Simple deployment using individual Kubernetes manifests with basic kubectl-based monitoring.
+Contains MySQL StatefulSet with persistent storage, Nginx deployment with 3 replicas and dynamic content generation, Network Policies for security, and a simple pod watcher using alpine/k8s image with kubectl --watch commands.

+**Commands:**
 ```bash
 # Deploy all components
 kubectl apply -f k8s-manifests/